mgm1313/OperationAIR/content/pages/en/the-team-of-operationair.md

 The team consists of three departments:

-* **Management & Communication (M&C)**\
+**Management & Communication (M&C)**\
 Internal and external communication is facilitated by M&C. Also financial, legal and regulatory aspects of design and production of our ventilator are managed from this department.

-* **Design**\
+**Design**\
 Team Design focuses in the requirements, design, prototyping and development of our intended ventilator.

-* **Scenario & Realization**\
-  To predict the possible demand in out mechanical ventilators, we made prediction models on the national contamination curve based on RIVM data.
-Team Scenario & Realization also analysed the occupation of the intensive care capacity in the Netherlands.
-The team is also responsible for the implementation strategy to introduce our ventilator as soon as possible in times of crisis
+**Realisation**\
+This team works on the production of the AIRone.
+They set up a supply chain and keep contact with our suppliers and the assembly company.

+**Internationalisering**\
+Team International enables the spread of our knowledge to other countries.
+The team members worked on finishing the documentation in order to share our design and documentation open source.
+In addition, they have contact with other initiatieves worldwide and answer questions about the development, production and implementation of emergency ventilators.
+Also, they offer active support to other initiatives.